10 Hours / 10 CEs

 • Intended Audience

-This comprehensive training program is designed for professionals who are responsible for identifying, assessing, and managing potential violence, and who seek to enhance their skills in violence risk assessment and management.
-The program is particularly relevant for those making immediate decisions about warning signs and risk factors, ensuring safer environments in their organizations and communities.
+This training is designed for professionals who are responsible for identifying, assessing, and managing potential violence, particularly those making immediate decisions about warning signs and risk factors.
+It is relevant for individuals specializing in violence triage, risk assessment, and management, and those seeking practical tools and knowledge to ensure safer environments in their organizations and communities.

 • Security Personnel